-Pros: Great spot for taking photos of the Hollywood Sign, not as crowded as Runyon Canyon, free parking, no wildlife, difficult hike despite the short distance
+Pros: Great spot for taking photos of the Hollywood Sign, not as crowded as Runyon Canyon, free parking, little wildlife, difficult hike despite the short distance

-Cons: hike is a bit too short, not shaded
+Cons: Hike is a bit too short, no shade

 Address: 4730 Crystal Springs Dr Los Angeles, CA 90027

 Views: Beautiful mountains

 Pros: Quiet isolated trails, heavily forested with beautiful pine trees, clean, the air just smells fresher

 Cons: There is no one else around if you get lost, saw a few bear prints (yikes!), small fee for parking